nortikin/sverchok/docs/nodes/curve/cubic_spline.rst

   specified curve points.
 The available values are:

    * Manhattan
-   * Euclidian
+   * Euclidean
    * Points (just number of points from the beginning)
    * Chebyshev
-   * Centripetal (square root of Euclidian distance)
+   * Centripetal (square root of Euclidean distance)
    * X, Y, Z axis - use distance along one of coordinate axis, ignore others.

-The default value is Euclidian.
+The default value is Euclidean.

 Outputs
 -------